SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation

 \section{Related Work}

-\paragraph{Object-centric representation learning.} Unsupervised scene decomposition aims to discover object-based structure in raw perceptual inputs, without supervision.
+\textbf{Object-centric representation learning.} Unsupervised scene decomposition aims to discover object-based structure in raw perceptual inputs, without supervision.
 Early methods approached this task via perceptual grouping \cite{Greff-NeurIPS-2016}, spatial mixture models \cite{Greff-NeurIPS-2017}, or foreground-background separation \cite{Yang-ICCV-2021}.
-Recent approaches focused on \emph{slot attention} \cite{Locatello-NeurIPS-2020}, which uses iterative attention to bind latent ``slots'' to individual objects.
-Since its introduction, the paradigm has been extended to incorporate real-world images \cite{Seitzer-arxiv-2022}, adaptive slot counts \cite{Fan-CVPR-2024}, and scale-invariant pipelines \cite{Biza-ICML-2023}.
+Recent approaches focused on \emph{slot attention} \cite{Locatello-NeurIPS-2020}, which uses iterative attention to bind latent learnable vectors, called \emph{slots}, to individual objects.
+Since its introduction, the paradigm has been extended to incorporate real-world images \cite{Seitzer-arxiv-2022}, auto-regressive decoder with patch-order permutation \cite{kakogeorgiou2024spot}, adaptive slot counts \cite{Fan-CVPR-2024}, learned-query initialization \cite{Jia-ICLR-2023}, language-controlled slots \cite{didolkar2025ctrl} and scale-invariant pipelines \cite{Biza-ICML-2023}.
 While all of these have shown strong results in image-based object discovery, their adaptation to video requires additional mechanisms to ensure temporal consistency.

-\paragraph{Object-centric video models.} Slot attention was originally extended to video through methods such as SAVi \citep{kipf-ICLR-2022} and SAVi++ \citep{Elsayed-NeurIPS-2022}, which introduced cross-frame attention and optical flow to promote temporal coherence.
+\textbf{Object-centric video models.} Slot attention was originally extended to video through methods such as SAVi \citep{kipf-ICLR-2022} and SAVi++ \citep{Elsayed-NeurIPS-2022}, which introduced cross-frame attention and optical flow to promote temporal coherence.
 Later, STEVE \citep{Singh-NeurIPS-2022} added sequential latent dynamics for video generation.
-VideoSAUR \citep{Zadaianchuk-NeurIPS-2023} and SlotContrast \citep{Manasyan-CVPR-2025} further enhanced the approach with contrastive objectives and stronger backbones, e.g. DINOv2 \citep{oquab2023dinov2}.
-While effective, these methods typically rely on compute-intensive encoders, limiting their applicability in real-time or embedded scenarios.
-Our work addresses this limitation by transferring object-centric knowledge from high-capacity video models to lightweight models via distillation.
+VideoSAUR \citep{Zadaianchuk-NeurIPS-2023} and SlotContrast \citep{Manasyan-CVPR-2025} further enhanced the approach with contrastive objectives and stronger backbones, \eg~DINOv2 \citep{oquab2023dinov2}.
+While effective, these methods typically rely on computationally-intensive encoders, limiting their applicability to real-time or embedded scenarios.
+Our work addresses this limitation by transferring object-centric knowledge from a high-capacity video model to a lightweight model via distillation.